BernhardPosselt/presentations/slides/submodules.md

 # Working With Submodules

-If you do not touch a submodule you do not have to deal with it (except when pulling updates)
+If you do not touch a submodule:
+* Make sure to always run **git submodule update** after pulling
+* Make sure to not revert a tracking commit because you forgot to run **git submodule update**

 If you touch a submodule:
 * Commit and push the changes and branches as usual
 * Commit and push the tracking commit in the parent repo
-* People pulling the changes need to run **git submodule update** after they pull changes in the affected branch